SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Results

 \name{} produces:

 Critically, \name{} mistypes the argument to the function, as most matrix variables it encounters are of \texttt{float} type.
 Similarly, for the ground truth code:

 \name{} produces:

-Which is the right idea, but has the wrong types for the argument, the wrong field-names used to access the struct, and uses the \texttt{-}\texttt{-} operation rather than the \texttt{++} operation.
+Which is the right idea, but aside from different struct and field names, it uses the \texttt{++} and the \texttt{-}\texttt{-} operations rather than the \texttt{+=incr} and \texttt{++} operations, respectively.
 When the original code was compiled with -O0, Ghidra produced correct decompiled code.
-However, with -O3 GCC's optimizations obscure the type of the struct fields, which makes it impossible for Ghidra to decompile this code.
+However, with -O3 GCC's optimizations obscuring the resulting assembly, Ghidra was not able to produce compilable code.